The Berghoff (restaurant): Berghoff Beer

 After surviving Prohibition by selling near beer, root beer and other sodas, Berghoff Brewery of Ft.
 Wayne, Indiana, was sold to the Falstaff company in 1954.
 The Joseph Huber Brewing Company then began brewing the Berghoff Beers in 1960 under contract with Berghoff Restaurant.
 The original Berghoff beer brand was purchased by General Beverage Distributors in 1994, owned by the Minkoff Family.
 In 2006, the Minkoff family sold its brewery and began using the Minhas Craft Brewery in Monroe, Wisconsin to brew Berghoff beer.
 In 2013, the label was relaunched by Ben Minkoff and brewed by the Stevens Point Brewery, located in Stevens Point, Wisconsin with year-round labels including Straight Up Hefeweizen, Dortwunder Lager, Sir Dunkle Dark Lager, and Reppin' Red Ale.

 As part of a $2.2 million expansion project that started in 2018, Berghoff once again brews its own beer that is sold at the restaurant - this time onsite as a microbrewery named the Adams Street Brewery.

-Popular Culture
+Popular culture

-In the movie, The Dark Knight Gotham city cops arrested gangsters in The Berghoff.
+In the film The Dark Knight, Gotham City police arrested gangsters in The Berghoff.